 High Park will be car-free during the cherry blossom peak bloom

-Updated April 2, 2019 - The City of Toronto made an important announcement for the 60th anniversary of the cherry blossoms in High Park - this will be the first year that vehicles will not be allowed to park or drive through the park during the peak bloom period between late April to early May.
-Read the complete post on the Toronto.ca website.
+Updated May 1, 2019 - The City of Toronto – Parks, Forestry and Recreation Division, has now updated their messaging for the 60th anniversary of the cherry blossoms in High Park and stating vehicles will not be allowed to park or drive through the park during the peak bloom beginning at 7 a.m. on Saturday, May 4, 2019.
+Read the complete post at www.toronto.ca/cherryblossoms.

 Some of you reading this may not like the changes.
 Please consider that during the bloom the entire neighbourhood is overwhelmed with hundreds of cars and thousands of people all trying to squeeze into High Park.
 There just is not enough space to accommodate so many visitors at once and keep it a safe experience for everyone to enjoy.